ISPNE 2026 Conference: Stress in Motion

 All symposium proposals should include:

-• Substantive but succinct description of the topic and proposed talks (limit 4400 characters (including spaces), or about 700 words).
+• Substantive but succinct description of the topic and proposed talks, limited to 4,400 characters including spaces, or about 700 words.

 • Do not use all-caps, bold, or italics.